AScustomWorks/AS/README.md

 V 0.5.5 CHanged the time knob reading from exponential to linear, now you can set any value precisely at the whole 1 to 10k ms range.

 ### Phaser
-Autodafe's Phaser module.
+Autodafe's Phaser Fx module.
 Mods: graphics, bypass switch.

 V 0.5.4: Added CV inputs for each parameter, updated look.

 ### SuperDrive
-Overdrive/clipping module with DRIVE, TONE and GAIN parameters, to get those acid bass lines we all love!.
+Overdrive/clipping Fx module with DRIVE, TONE and GAIN parameters, to get those acid bass lines we all love!.

 V 0.5.4: First relase of this module.

 ### Reverb
-Reverb module based on ML_modules reverb and Freeverb code, with DECAY, DAMP and BLEND parameters, a little bit tamed Reverb with mixed output signal.
+Reverb Fx module based on ML_modules reverb and Freeverb code, with DECAY, DAMP and BLEND parameters, a little bit tamed Reverb with mixed output signal.

 0.5.4: First relase of this module.

+### Tremolo
+Tremolo Fx module with SHAPE, SPEED and BLEND parameters, your Tremolo to go!.

+0.5.6: First relase of this module.

 ### WaveShaper
 HetrickCV Wave Shaper module.
 Mods: graphics, bypass switch.